-Students will begin this course by looking at the functions of clothing in their lives and how the clothes they wear speak or send messages to those around them.
-Students then will learn introductory skills of planning and production.
-The skills include using a sewing machine and serger; shopping at a fabric store; reading a pattern envelope and direction sheet; lay out, pinning and cutting the fabric.
+Course #: 66 Students will begin this course by looking at the functions of clothing SCED Code: 19203 in their lives and how the clothes they wear speak or send messages Duration: semester course to those around them.
+Students then will learn introductory skills of Credits: 1 planning and production.
+The skills include using a sewing machine Grade: 9,10,11, 12 and serger; shopping at a fabric store; reading a pattern envelope and Prerequisite: none direction sheet; lay out, pinning and cutting the fabric.
 These lessons are presented and practiced in the form of a sewing samples booklet.
 Once completed with the samples booklet, the rest of the course focuses on the students producing garment and textile products of their choice within a differentiated project contract.
 Student contracts will be negotiated to challenge students in a variety of project areas and will also includes two repair projects.
 Assessment of student progress will be based on daily written and reading assignments and projects performance and reflective work.
-Students will be required to shop for and purchase their own project materials outside of class time.
+Students will be required to shop for and purchase their own project materials outside of class time .
 Materials will be presented through a text, supplemental handouts, and teacher demonstration.

-Clothing and Textiles II

-Prerequisite: Clothing and Textiles I

-In Advanced Clothing students will build upon skills learned in Clothing and Textiles I. Students taking this course need to be motivated to select and complete projects more independently.
-Each student will select and provide supplies to complete the following contract project points: repair projects, recycling project, advanced garment project, advanced craft/textile project, and a personal reflection pillowcase project.
+Clothing and Textiles II Course #: 67 In Advanced Clothing students will build upon skills learned in SCED Code: 19202 Clothing and Textiles I. Students taking this course need to be Duration: semester course motivated to select and complete projects more independently.
+Each Credits: 1 student will select and provide supplies to complete the following Grade: 9,10,11, 12 contract project points: repair projects, recycling project, advanced Prerequisite: Clothing & garment project, advanced craft/textile project, and a personal Textiles I reflection pillowcase project.
 Student contracts will be used to ensure the selection of a variety of projects with increasing difficulty, building on their skills practiced and learned in the Clothing and Textiles 1 course.
 Assessment of student progress will be based on daily written and reading assignments and projects performance and reflective work.
-Students will be required to shop for and purchase their own project materials outside of class time.
+Students will be required to shop for and purchase their own project materials outside of class time .
 Materials will be presented through a text, supplemental handouts, and teacher demonstration.